nownabe/akashiyaki/README.md

 id: myid
 ```

-So `ak4` asks you about only password.
+So `ak4` asks you about only password when executed.

 You can also use command options: